devopsdays/devopsdays-web/content/events/2020-new-york-city/welcome.md

 Description = "devopsdays New York City 2020"
 +++

-DevOpsDays is coming back to New York City in 2020!
+DevOpsDays is coming back to New York City March 3rd and 4th 2020!

 <!-- <div style="text-align:center;">
   {{< event_logo >}}